-The following post is a guest contribution by Lisa Roberts with WP Full Care.
+The following post is a guest contribution by Lisa Roberts with WP Full Care, the author’s views may not be the same as our own.

 Rebranding is sometimes an unavoidable necessity.
 Over time, a company or business may need to try to reinvent itself; its core values may have changed since its foundation, or its initial name choice may have become inappropriate or counterproductive.
 Its target audience response rates may have decreased – a clear sign of a potentially outdated brand, which may be tackled by rebranding.